joanne-hoar/practice/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.

+It has been modified for demonstration of Practice Activies for Frontend Framworks.
+Joanne Hoar, May 2025

 ## Environment Setup

 ### 1. Install official Node.js LTS from website